DataDog/integrations-core/consul/README.md

       network_latency_checks: yes
 ```

 See the [sample consul.yaml](https://github.com/DataDog/integrations-core/blob/master/consul/conf.yaml.example) for all available configuration options.
-If your Consul HTTP server uses SSL, see the file for options to provide SSL keys and certificates.

 Restart the Agent to start sending Consul metrics to Datadog.

 ### Connect Consul Agent to DogStatsD

-In your main Consul configuration file, add `dogstatsd_addr` under the top-level `telemetry` option:
+In the main Consul configuration file, add your `dogstatsd_addr` nested under the top-level `telemetry` key:

 ```
 {
   ...
   "telemetry": {
     "dogstatsd_addr": "127.0.0.1:8125"
-  }
+  },
   ...
 }
 ```